 That’s so interesting, especially early Woody Allen

 I really like Oksana Bychkova, I think she’s really underrated.
 She’s excellent.

-Last question, how do you think covid and this shut-down of the industry is going to affect how we make films, how we watch films in the future?
+Last question, how do you think Covid and this shut-down of the industry will affect how we make films, how we watch films in the future?